achorg/ach2025-website/en/program.md

 ### 1:00pm - 2:15pm EDT
 * #11A: Archives and Sustainability (Installations)
+* #11B: The Public Digital Humanities Institute: An institute to support academic & community collaborations in the digital humanities (Panel)

 ### 2:30pm - 3:45pm EDT
 * #12A: Computational Literary Analysis